 The rugby player was born in Leicestershire, England, on February 8, 1990.

-In 2013, Emily was named the best women’s rugby player in the world.
-She also set a record for the total points by an England player in an international competition with over 1,000.
+In 2013, Emily was named the world’s best women’s rugby player.
+She also set a record for the total points of an England player in an international competition of over 1,000.

 Emily Scarratt’s Short Profile